Roda Corfu: Resort and Beach

 A walk over the causeway to Kanoni provides quick access to Corfu Town, without having to go all around the perimeter of the airport- you can either walk the whole way to town(about 30 minutes) or pick up another bus from the promontory.

-Perama is also on all bus routes to the south of the island, Messonghi, Issos, Vitalades, Lefkimi, and Kavos are all accessible from the bus stop and the local bus which goes between Benitses and Corfu Town goes very frequently.
+Perama is also on all bus routes to the south of the island.
+Messonghi, Issos, Vitalades, Lefkimi, and Kavos are all accessible from the bus stop, and the local bus, which goes between Benitses and Corfu Town, goes very frequently.

 The rest of the island can be easily accessed from Corfu Town.